run-ai/docs/docs/admin/runai-setup/config/ha.md

 Run:ai uses three third parties which are managed as Kubernetes StatefulSets:

 * **Keycloak**&mdash;Stores the Run:ai authentication configuration as well as user identities.
 To scale Keycloak, use the helm flag `--set keycloakx.autoscaling.enabled=true`.
 By default, Keycloak set a minimum of 3 pods and will scale to more on transaction load.
-* __PostgreSQL__: It is not possible to configure an internal PostgreSQL to scale horizontally.
+* **PostgreSQL**&mdash;It is not possible to configure an internal PostgreSQL to scale horizontally.
 If this is of importance, please contact Customer Support to understand how to connect Run:ai to an external PostgreSQL service which can be configured for high availability.
 * __Thanos__: at the time of writing, there is no known solution for Thanos High availability.